 'Obituary: Alison Des Forges, 1942-2009' Journal of Genocide Research, vol 11, no. 2, pp. 199-203.
 DOI:

 Transitional Justice and DDR: The Case of Rwanda (Case study).
-New York.
+International Center for Transitional Justice, New York.

 A Justice "Trickle-Down": Rwanda's First Postgenocide President on Trial. in EL Lutz & C Reiger (eds), Prosecuting heads of state.
 UNESCO/Cambridge University Press, Cambridge, pp. 151-175.

 'Revisiting Hotel Rwanda: genocide ideology, reconciliation, and rescuers' Journal of Genocide Research, vol 11, no. 1, pp. 101-125.
 DOI:

 Goats & Graves: Reparations in Rwanda's Community Courts. in C Ferstman, M Goetz & A Stephens (eds), Reparations for victims of genocide, war crimes and crimes against humanity: systems in place and systems in the making.
 Martinus Nijhoff, Leiden, pp. 515-539.